Charles W. Fairbanks: Vice presidency (1905–1909)

 Fairbanks was elected vice president of the United States in 1904 on the Republican ticket with Theodore Roosevelt and served a four-year term, 1905 to 1909.
 He became the first vice president to serve a complete term without casting any tie-breaking votes as President of the Senate.
 Fairbanks, a conservative whom Roosevelt had once labeled a "reactionary machine politician" (and who had been caricatured as a "Wall Street Puppet" during the campaign), actively worked against Roosevelt's progressive "Square Deal" program.
 Roosevelt did not give Fairbanks a significant role in his administration, and (having chosen not to seek reelection) strongly promoted William Howard Taft as his potential successor in 1908.
 Fairbanks also sought the Republican nomination for president, but was unsuccessful and returned to the practice of law.
 In 1912, Fairbanks supported Taft's reelection against Roosevelt's Bull Moose candidacy.

+Assassination attempt

+Following the assassination of William McKinley, Fairbanks became an outspoken advocate for banning anarchists from entering the country, which motivated 32-year-old anarchist James McConnell to assassinate him.

+In June 1905, Fairbanks travelled to Flint, Michigan to lay the cornerstone of a new federal building, and to then deliver a speech to over 2,000 attendees.
+Roughly 20 minutes into the speech, McConnell forced his way through the crowd holding a revolver concealed in his hip pocket.
+Four nearby detectives noticed this and choked McConnell until he was subdued.
+The crowd reacted angrily, with soldiers from the nearby army base in Fort Wayne who took part in the ceremony called for McConnell to be lynched.
+McConnell reportedly begged the detectives to protect him from angry attendees.
+After McConnell was placed in a police wagon to take him to the Saginaw Street Police Station, Fairbanks continued his speech without further interruption.

+McConnell later told law enforcement that "his time would come soon," and that "he would yet be able to carry out his purpose and assassinate the vice president."
+As federal laws protecting vice presidents had not yet been enacted, he was only charged with disorderly conduct.